adriacarrasquilla/pneumothorax-segmentation/README.md

 The first approach is the most simple one, but not the best practice.
 We used all the data we had information about for training only.
 The model achieved close to 0.3 in dice coefficient using a 20% split for validation.
 This approach didn't leave us with testing data, since we actually have testing samples but these do not come up with the groundtruth.
 There is no way to evaluate it.

 This was not a really good score, but when exploring some actual predictions we can observe that it is not that bad and that the model was able to learn something.
+We must also be aware that the samples we explore are from the training data (the model overfit to those).

 For the second approach, we now had less data for training and eval since we divided the training dataset into 80/10/10 train/val/test.
 Now over 1k samples are used for test only.
 We also changed the training to use a custom implemented bce_dice_loss.
 This gave us worse results, with down to 0.2 score in validation and more noisy curves.
 This time we could evaluate the model with testing data, with a result of 0.09 score in dice coefficient.